 If you don’t know the answers to those questions, then it would benefit you to keep reading.

 It would appear I have a closet love affair with the psoas.
 It is anything but that—I detest those little devils!
 Mine truly are only here to try and ruin me.
 And really, it isn’t just the psoas—it is just the movie star of the fascial line that affects everything.

 Thomas Myers is the author of the amazing text, Anatomy Trains.
 In it, he connects everything to everything via some very distinct fascial lines.
 One of these lines he details is the deep front line (DFL), which essentially connects the thigh to the neck.
 Here’s how:

 - Visceral fascia

 - Deep neck flexors (anterior scalenes)

 - Many other structures are intermixed into the DFL, these are just the highlights.
 Read Anatomy Trains for the full description.

-Essentially, this is the best representation of the ‘core’ that I have seen.
-It is also very close to what many have referred to as the inner unit.
-The function of the DFL is to provide deep spinal stability which will then allow the extremities and the large prime movers to do their job – move.
+Essentially, this is the best representation of the “core” I have seen.
+It is also close to what many have referred to as the “inner unit.”
+The function of the DFL is to provide deep spinal stability that will then allow the extremities and the large prime movers to do their job—move.

-Which takes us to the press.
-The effect of the psoas on lumbar position has been mentioned by many others – anterior tilted pelvis leading to bad back position sound familiar?
-Half kneeling presses, tall kneeling presses are a great patch to this.
-THEY ARE BOTH INVALUABLE, But by themselves all they are doing is causing us to address just the anterior hip – not the entire DFL.
+The effect of the psoas on lumbar position has been mentioned by many others—anterior tilted pelvis leads to bad back position—sound familiar?
+Half kneeling presses and tall kneeling presses are a great patch to this.
+They are both invaluable, but by themselves all they are doing is causing us to address the anterior hip, and not the entire DFL.

-Interestingly, there are MANY things that can be done in the V-sit position to address stability and sneak in some mobility work.
+Interestingly, there are many things that can be done in the V-sit position to address stability and sneak in some mobility work.
 Master SFG Instructor Jeff O’Connor has a ton of amazing variations that I wish were mine, but I won’t claim them as my own.
-All are very worthy of inclusion here, but I ran out of space.
+All are worthy of inclusion here, if we had enough space.